 - Electronics like phones, computers, TVs, etc.

-Now, because of artificial forms of blue light, we’re now exposed to it at times when we’re biologically ill-equipped to handle it, which is affecting our hormone levels and decreasing our sleep quality.
+In our modern day world, we’re exposed to blue light at times when we’re biologically ill-equipped to handle it, and this is having an affect on our hormone levels and hindering our quality of sleep.

-With more and more studies being released about the impacts blue light has on our sleep quality, more people are now aware about restricting screen-time before bed, which is wonderful!
-However, further research has shown that indoor lightbulbs, particularly LED bulbs, may also be posing a problem.
+With more and more studies being released about the impacts blue light is having on sleep quality, more of us are now aware of the importance of restricting screen-time before bed.
+However, further research has shown that indoor lightbulbs, particularly LED bulbs, are also posing a problem, too.

 Being exposed to room light before going to bed suppressed melatonin production in 99% of individuals, as well as shortened the duration of melatonin production by around 90 minutes.